 Ma.
-Edwina C. Laperal - is 56 years old; has served the Corporation as a regular director from March 1995 to July 2006 (11 years and 4 months) and from July 2008 to present (9 years and 9 months); is a regular Director of the following: (Listed) Semirara Mining and Power Corporation; (Non-listed) D.M.
+Edwina C. Laperal - is 57 years old; has served the Corporation as a regular director from March 1995 to July 2006 (11 years and 4 months) and from July 2008 to present (10 years and 9 months); is a regular Director of the following: (Listed) Semirara Mining and Power Corporation; (Non-listed) D.M.
 Consunji, Inc., DMCI Project Developers, Inc., Dacon Corporation, DMCI Urban Property Developers, Inc, Sem-Calaca Power Corp., DFC Holdings, Inc. Education.
 BS Architecture (University of the Philippines), Masters in Business Administration (University of the Philippines).
 Civic Affiliations.
 UP College of Architecture Alumni Foundation Inc., Member; United Architects of the Philippines, Member; Guild of Real Estate Entrepreneurs And Professionals (GREENPRO) formerly Society of Industrial-Residential-Commercial Realty Organizations, Member; Institute of Corporate Directors, Fellow.

-Luz Consuelo A. Consunji - is 64 years old; a regular director of the following: (Non-listed) South Davao Development Corp., Dacon Corp. and Zanorte Palm-Rubber Plantation, Inc.; Education.
+Luz Consuelo A. Consunji - is 65 years old; has served the Corporation as a regular director from July 2016.
+She is a regular director of the following: (Non-listed) South Davao Development Corp., Dacon Corp. and Zanorte Palm-Rubber Plantation, Inc.; Education.
 Bachelor's Degree in Commerce, Major in Management (Assumption College), Master's in Business Economics (University of Asia and the Pacific).
 Civic Affiliations.
 Mary Mother of the Poor Foundation, Treasurer (May 2012-July 2014), Missionaries of Mary Mother of the Poor, Treasurer (May 2012 - present).